adavarski/kind-keycloak-playground/deployments/manual/README.md

 ![watch_query](./../../images/watch_query.png)

 * Depending on your machine the deployment of all components will take a minute or two.
-* Meanwhile, you could install the [Kubernetes Dashboard](../../kube_dashboard/README.md) to get a nice graphical overview of your k8s system.

 **Hint**: most values and names in these YAMLs are hard-coded.
 For a more flexible variant, check the alternative [Helm installation](../helm/README.md).